Acanthinucella spirata

 Acanthinucella spirata is a species of predatory sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Distribution

 A. spirata occurs on the West Coast aka the Pacific Ocean coast of North America.

-Description

 Human use

 This species is known to have been exploited by some Native Americans such as the Chumash of Central California approximately 1000 to 1200 AD.